Code-Institute-Submissions/Siobhanmcc-ms-2_May_Resub/README.md

 GitHub:
 GitHub is used to store the projects code after being pushed from Git.

-6. Balsamiq:
-Balsamiq was used to create the wireframes during the design process.

-7. Google Images: Google Images was used to provide the central image for the site.
+6. Google Images: Google Images was used to provide the central image for the site.

 ## Testing
 The W3C Markup Validator and W3C CSS Validator Services were used to validate every page of the project to ensure there were no syntax errors in the project.